turbot/steampipe-mod-kubernetes-insights/dashboards/statefulset/docs/statefulset_report_host_access.md

 This report answers the following questions:

-- Are my StatefulSets host network access enabled?
+- Do my StatefulSets have host network access enabled?
 - What is the status of host PID and IPC sharing?